April 1, 2015 | Cases , News & Media , Tips & Information Social Share

 Local media highlights Chain | Cohn | Clark sexual assault cases in Kern County juvenile hall

 Sexual violence is a serious problem in the United States that affects millions of women, and also men.
-In fact, 1 in 5 women in the United States (and 1 in 59 men) have been raped in their lifetime, according to Centers for Disease Control and Prevention.
+In fact, 1 in 5 women in the United States (and 1 in 59 men) have been raped in their lifetime, according to Sexual Violence Branch of Centers for Disease Control and Prevention.
 Most victims first experienced sexual violence before age 25.

 But even these statistics underestimate the problem because many victims do not tell law enforcement officials, family or friends about the sexual violence, which is any sexual activity where consent is not freely given.